Suno Style Control: Genre, Tempo, Instruments (v5.5)

 Key tools and concepts:

-• Genre word: The single strongest signal you can send.
+• Genre word: the single strongest signal you can send.
 Pick one.
 Suno averages when you stack two.

 Who this is for

-Suno users wanting consistent style across multiple generations.
+Suno users who want consistent style across multiple generations.
 Songwriters writing for a specific project (album, sync placement, brand campaign) that needs the same sound across songs.
 Producers prototyping arrangements before recording.
-Anyone tired of “random Suno roulette” and ready to commit to a sound.
+Anyone tired of “Suno roulette” and ready to commit to a sound.

 When to reach for it

-The style block formula
+The Style block formula

 1. Genre: lead with the strongest genre word.
 Indie folk, synthwave, boom-bap, bossa nova.
 Pick one, do not stack.